 One must be careful of getting a sunburn or in worse case skin cancer ( fair skin is more vulnerable).
 Thus, consider exposure early in the morning or late in the afternoon where sunlight is not so intense and for a limited time.
 For an adequate production of vitamin D, sun exposure must not be blocked by sunscreen or glass.

-- Silk Pure Almond Milk (25% of your daily Vitamin D per serving)
+- Silk Pure Almond Milk (25% daily value)

 Omega-3 Fatty Acids

-ALA – Do note that the human body cannot make its own ALA – it must be obtained through diet.
+ALA – Do note that the human body cannot make its own ALA and it must be obtained through diet

-Since there are no vegan food sources for DHA or EPA, aside from algae and vegan supplements, be mindful about the ratio mentioned earlier.
+Since there are no convenient vegan food sources for DHA or EPA aside from algae and supplements, to get enough DHA and EPA vegans must rely on their bodies’ natural ability to produce it.
+Thus be mindful of the ratio mentioned earlier.

 Recommended Dietary Allowance (RDA) of Omega-3 Fatty Acids